CoaXPress: Cabling and connectors

 The transmission medium for CoaXPress is coaxial cable with a characteristic impedance of 75 Ω. The maximum transmission distance is depending on the bit rate and the quality of the cable.
-RG11, RG6, RG59 and other cable types can be used.
+RG-11, RG-6, RG-59, and other cable types can be used.
 It is also possible to reuse existing coaxial cable when upgrading from an analogue to a digital camera system.

 The original connector for CoaXPress is a 75 Ω IEC 61169-8 BNC connector.
 The smaller DIN 1.0/2.3 connector was added in CoaXPress 1.1, and the Micro-BNC connector was then added to CoaXPress 2.0 for the new speeds faster than CXP-6.
 Most of recent camera and framegrabber products use either DIN 1.0/2.3 or Micro-BNC connectors and the IEC 61169-8 BNC has become rather rare.
 Solutions with a 5W5 connector have also been demonstrated, but this is not officially supported by the CoaXPress consortium.